 Make a Difference

 We have a volunteer team of dedicated individuals who help support our staff to care for homeless pets and meet our mission, but we are always looking for new and enthusiastic people to join our current team.
 We offer orientations and training sessions throughout the year, so you may get involved at any time you feel ready to help.

 Read the information below to find out how to get started and sign up for our next volunteer orientation.
-If you have further questions prior to orientation, click below to contact our Volunteer Manager Cath Branwood.Email Cath
+If you have further questions prior to orientation, contact email@example.com or 239-643-1555 x 19.

 Where Do I Start?

 The first step to becoming a volunteer at Humane Society Naples is to sign up and attend a group orientation.
-These orientations take place on Saturdays at 10 am, depending on your age group and last about an hour.
+These orientations take place monthly and last about an hour.

-At the monthly orientations, you’ll meet our Volunteer Manager, get a brief overview of our history, services and current life-saving goals.
+At the orientation, you’ll meet our volunteer manager, get a brief overview of our history, services and current life-saving goals.
 You’ll also find out how the volunteer program helps us achieve our mission and get a chance to ask questions about the next steps to becoming a volunteer on our team.

 • The minimum age to volunteer is 12.
 Children ages 12 to 15 may volunteer in the Feline Fan Club and must be accompanied by a parent or guardian at all times.
 Each adult who intends to accompany the young volunteer(s) must attend the orientation.
 Have you heard about our A Tale for a Tail reading program?
 It is open to children of all ages.
 Learn more here!